 - Room temperature water (1000g / 1 liter)

-This recipe looks a little different from our other brew guides because we don't recommend a specific brewer.
-Any vessel with a cover will work - like a juice carafe or even a french press that you don't mind being out of commission for 12 hours.
+Any vessel with a cover will work as our brewer here—like a juice carafe or even a french press that you don't mind being out of commission for 12 hours.

-Prepare for the brew by grinding your coffee very coarse, using the most course or second to the coarsest setting on most grinders.
+Prepare for the brew by grinding your coffee very coarse, using the most coarse or second to the coarsest setting on most grinders.

 - Add the coffee grounds to the bottom of your vessel.
 Add all of the water & stir.